MarcBaumholz/BellFoodGroup_STARTHACK23/README.md

 -	We have implemented a company-wide animal welfare policy on animal welfare aspects by 2022.
 -	37% of our animal raw materials and products across the Bell Food Group (60% in Bell Switzerland) are certified with an animal welfare product label by 2026.
 #### 6. Safety and health in the workplace
--	We promote the physical and mental health of all employees
+-	We promote the physical and mental health of all employees.
 -	We have introduced a management system for occupational health and safety with a uniform standard at 100% of our operations by 2026.
 #### 7. Conditions of employment (social sustainability) As an attractive employer
--	we offer modern employment conditions,
+-	We offer modern employment conditions.
--	actively promote the respect of human rights in our supply chain
+-	Actively promote the respect of human rights in our supply chain.
--	require 100% of our direct suppliers (Tier-1) with a high social risk to have a valid social standard audit/certificate by 2026.
+-	Require 100% of our direct suppliers (Tier-1) with a high social risk to have a valid social standard audit/certificate by 2026.
 #### 8. Governance
--	We promote fair and ethical corporate governance and responsible tax policies across the entire supply chain
+-	We promote fair and ethical corporate governance and responsible tax policies across the entire supply chain.
 -	We incorporate ESG criteria as part of comprehensive risk and financial management by 2026.
-ESG = Environment Social Governance
+ESG = Environment Social Governance.

 ### Technology
 The goal of the app is to integrate as many existing parameters as we can.
 Existing interfaces (e.g. electricity management) are used and publicly available key figures (e.g. CO2 emission for air travel) can also be used.
 However, there are no restrictions on the technologies to be used.
 There is no default for the programming and the tools used.
 Your creativity is needed here.